 Why is now a good time for ranking the classic Sonic games?
-Because I’ve been obsessed with the Sega Genesis!
+Not only is it Sonic’s 30th anniversary, but I’ve been obsessed with the Sega Genesis!
 I recently bought both a Nomad and a Model 2 Genesis, as well as several games I had as a kid.
 The Sonic series was a big part of my childhood, so I had to pick up and play each game again!
-I even decided to cap it off by blasting through Sonic Mania on my Switch (twice, actually-the second mostly using Super Sonic!).
+I even decided to cap it off by blasting through Sonic Mania on my Switch.
 It was interesting to run through each classic Sonic back to back with a more modern and critical lens.
-(I always say replaying games is always the best way to combat nostalgia, even if it’s impossible to completely separate).
+(I always say replaying games is the best way to combat nostalgia, even if it’s impossible to completely separate).
 I was surprised to see how my opinions have changed over time!

 How I go about ranking the classic Sonic games

 As always, this is my personal opinion.
 I was a Sega kid back in the day, and Sonic was my series of choice.
 Today, it’s not as near and dear to me as Zelda or Metroid, but I still love it.
-Let’s get into ranking the classic Sonic games!
+So for nostalgia and as a 30th anniversary celebration, let’s get into ranking the classic Sonic games!

 6. Sonic the Hedgehog 1